Section outline

 Artificial Neural Networks I

-introduction to artificial NNs; biological neuron; artificial neuron; multi-layer perceptron
+introduction to artificial NNs; biological neuron; artificial neuron; multi-layer perceptron; activation functions, input normalization

 [SD] Chapter 3 (with the exclusion of Sect.
 3.2)